ero646545/IO_Gaussian_Cube_file_blender/README.md

 A big thanks to Matthieu Salanne and the rich community of the ISCD.

-_Seem not working properly for blender 4.0 please use currently a previous version of blender, fix comming soon._

-Edit: Fixed "°" was not supported by the system anymore...

 This software is licensed as  GNU General Public License (GPL) https://www.gnu.org/licenses/gpl-3.0.html